Matteo-Malve/RAGMedAssist-INLPT-WS2023/DOCUMENTATION.md

 - Multithreading via [lightspeedGPT](https://github.com/andrewgcodes/lightspeedGPT) could be used to segment longer documents or chat history and process them in parallel.
 Answers would be collected and then assembled to a single answer.
 This would of course entail consideration about how to properly combine the multiple generated answers.

 Since this limitation was not a priority for us, we limited ourselves for the time being to reducing the context provided to two documents each, which are retrieved by the keyword search and the vector search.
-By ranking the four documents using an ensemble retriever, the top three were selected as the context for the given prompt. <span style="color:red"> **Do not forget to adapt this part if you make any changes in cfg.yml for topk or topk_rrf**</span> For future work, however, we find the aforementioned solutions interesting and can imagine that they will lead to a more competitive chatbot that can be used in real-world scenarios.
+By ranking the four documents using an ensemble retriever, the top three were selected as the context for the given prompt.
+For future work, however, we find the aforementioned solutions interesting and can imagine that they will lead to a more competitive chatbot that can be used in real-world scenarios.

 #### II.
 Chain of Thought Prompting